-World's biggest oil traders paid bribes in Brazil scandal: prosecutors
+World's biggest oil traders paid bribes in Brazil scandal -prosecutors

-RIO DE JANEIRO/SAO PAULO (Reuters) - Leading global oil traders Vitol, Trafigura and Glencore paid more than $30 million in bribes to employees at state-owned Brazilian company Petrobras in a scheme that may still be going on, prosecutors said on Wednesday.
+RIO DE JANEIRO/SAO PAULO (Reuters) - Leading global oil traders Vitol [VITOLV.UL], Trafigura [TRAFGF.UL] and Glencore paid more than $30 million in bribes to employees at state-owned Brazilian company Petrobras in a scheme that may still be going on, prosecutors said on Wednesday.

 Top executives of the international companies had “total and unequivocal” knowledge of the graft involving Petroleo Brasileiro SA, known as Petrobras, investigators said at a news conference.
 The bribes took place between 2011 and 2014, investigators said.